johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 the user agent MUST parse the field-value of the Set-Cookie header field as defined in {{parsing}}.

+## Ignoring Set-Cookie Header Fields {#ignoring-cookies}

+User agents MAY ignore Set-Cookie header fields contained in responses with 100-level status codes or based on its cookie policy (see {{cookie-policy}}).

+All other Set-Cookie header fields SHOULD be processed according to {{set-cookie}}.
+That is, Set-Cookie header fields contained in responses with non-100-level status codes (including those in responses with 400- and 500-level status codes) SHOULD be processed unless ignored according to the user agent's cookie policy.

 ## Subcomponent Algorithms

 This section defines some algorithms used by user agents to process specific